 Gemia Island is 5 km from the east coast of peninsular Malaysia in the state of Terengganu, just north-west of Kapas Island.
 Boats to the island depart from Marang jetty which is a 30 minute drive south of Kuala Terengganu.

-Boat tickets can be bought at the jetty in Marang or pre-arranged with the resort and included in your package.
-There are regular transfers throughout the day and according to demand.
+Boat tickets can be bought at the jetty in Marang or pre-arranged with the resort usually included in your package.
+There are regular transfers throughout the day depending on the demands.
 Boat operators that offer transfers to the neighbouring Kapas Island also do transfers to Gemia in the same trip.
 Return trips cost around RM 25 and take 15 minutes by speedboat.
-Slower, cheaper boats are also available but take 30 minutes.
+Slower, cheaper boats are also available but would take about 30 minutes.

 Marang is south of Kuala Terengganu and is not to be confused with Merang which is north of Kuala Terengganu and the departure point for boats to Redang and Lang Tengah Islands.

 Gemia is a tiny island and the only resort is the Gem Island resort.
-Apart from lazing around in the sun, eating, drinking and relaxing with friends and family, the resort offers a few ways to keep busy.
+Apart from lazing around in the sun, eating, drinking and relaxing with friends and family, the resort does not offer many other activities to keep the visitors busy.

 Shallow, accessible reefs and crystal clear water mean that the water around Kapas and Gemia Islands offers excellent snorkelling.
 There is plenty to see and the water is calm, making it a pleasant experience for the whole family.